peterhinch/micropython-async/TUTORIAL.md

 ## 3.3 Barrier

+This has two uses.
+Firstly it can cause a coro to pause until one or more other coros have terminated.

-This enables multiple coros to rendezvous at a particular point.
+Secondly it enables multiple coros to rendezvous at a particular point.
 For example producer and consumer coros can synchronise at a point where the producer has data available and the consumer is ready to use it.
-At that point in time the `Barrier` can optionally run a callback before releasing the barrier and allowing all waiting coros to continue.
+At that point in time the `Barrier` can run an optional callback before the barrier is released and all waiting coros can continue.
 [Full details.](./PRIMITIVES.md#34-class-barrier)

 The callback can be a function or a coro.
 In most applications a function is likely to be used: this can be guaranteed to run to completion before the